Sri Charitropakhyan: 108. Tale of Sassi Punnu

 The Rishi Kapil came over to some place and saw an Apsara named Rambha.
 Seeing Rambha his mind got affixed with her and his "Biraj" fell on earth.
 From his Biraj, Rambha got pregnant, which resulted in a girl child being born.
 Rambha threw that child in Sind River and went to swarga.

-The girl kept floating in river Sind and Was rescued by Kind of Sind Brahamdatt.
+The girl kept floating in river Sind and Was rescued by King of Sind Brahamdatt.
 He started taking care of her as a daughter and named her Sassi or "Sassiya" as she was more beautiful than the Moon (Sass).

 When she grew up, she was married to King Punnu.
 The King Punnu already had Rani before Sassi.
 As Punnu grew fond of Sassi, the other Elder Rani got jealous of Sassi.
 She plotted to kill Punnu with her servants, when King Punnu will go for hunting next time.
 The day of death came and King Punnu went for Hunting and the servant of Elder Rani fired his arrow and took the King down in middle of Dark jungle.
 The news of death came to Sassi and she went with her servants to middle of jungle to see dead body of Punnu, and seeing the body Sassi also died.